vd4mmind/vd4mmind/README.md

 - 💞️ I also collaborate on developing applied machine learning models using publicly available data with curious students or researchers and contribute to open science and open source modeling.
 I am fascinated by the potential of high-dimnesional and high-throughput biomedical data.

-- 📚 To read more about my peer-reviewed publications and preprints kindly check out my **Google Scholar** profile at: https://scholar.google.it/citations?user=l_Aj58cAAAAJ&hl=en
+- 📚 To read more about our works kindly check out **Google Scholar** page at: https://scholar.google.it/citations?user=l_Aj58cAAAAJ&hl=en

 - 📫 vivekdas.0687@gmail.com